Modern Embedded C++ Tutorial — Zero-Overhead Abstractions

 *GPIO_PORT_A |= PIN_5; // 容易出错,魔法数字

-Even worse, this approach has no type safety.
-You can pass in a completely unrelated address, and the compiler will not complain.
-You could even accidentally write *GPIO_PORT_A = PIN_5, which directly overwrites the entire register instead of setting a specific bit.
+Even worse, this style has no type safety.
+You can pass a completely unrelated address in, and the compiler won't complain.
+You could even accidentally write *GPIO_PORT_A = PIN_5, overwriting the entire register instead of setting a specific bit.

-But in C++, we can make this much safer:
+But in C++, we can do this more safely:

 // 类型安全的抽象